 It’s also worth noting that using both strategies doesn’t necessarily mean doubling up on costs.
 You can adjust your budget accordingly based on what works best for your brand at any given time.

-After weighing the pros and cons of both PPC or SEO, it’s clear that businesses can benefit from using both strategies in their digital marketing efforts.
-Both offer unique advantages that can help improve brand visibility, drive website traffic, and generate leads.
+After weighing the pros and cons of PPC vs. SEO, it’s clear that businesses can benefit from using both strategies in their digital marketing efforts.
+SEO and PPC offer unique advantages that can help improve brand visibility, drive website traffic, and generate leads.

 SEO is essential for building long-term organic search visibility, improving user experience on your site, and establishing your brand as a thought leader in your industry.